kmorcinek/kmorcinek.github.io/_posts/2022-10-14-Versioning-my-home-with-git-on-mac.md

 $ gh commit -m 'version .zshrc'
 ```

+### Where to backup the code

+Above is the way how to store it in local bare repository.
+Of course it will be much better when you push your changes to some private repo.
+I suggest creating private repository on Github or Gitlab (it is free).

 ### Not show the untracked files
 (it conflicts with setting "*" as ignore everything in `.gitignore`)
 Then I set to not show the untracked files (there will be a lot of them)